damar-wicaksono/uqtestfuns/docs/getting-started/tutorial-sensitivity.md

 first_order_ref, total_effect_ref = compute_sobol_indices(*ishigami.parameters)
 ```

-The estimated indices as a function of sample size is plotted below.
+The estimated indices as a function of sample size is plotted below;
+the estimated values are in solid lines while the analytical values are in
+dashed lines.

 ```{code-cell} ipython3
 :tags: [hide-input]